Blog · By The Packaging Vista Team · June 20, 2026

 Custom Box Finishes: Foil, Spot UV, Soft-Touch & Embossing Explained

 Finishes are the surface treatments that turn a plain printed box into a premium one – the gloss, the shine, the texture, and the feel a customer notices before they read a word.
 They are also one of the easiest ways to signal quality and lift a product’s perceived value.
-This guide explains the main finishes, what each one does, and when to use it.
-All are available on our custom boxes with no die or plate fees.
+This guide explains the main box finishes, what each one does, when to use it, and how to combine them without overdoing it.
+All are available on our fully custom printed boxes with no die or plate fees.

 Key takeaways